chengzeyi/stable-fast/README.md

 - __CUDA Graph__: `stable-fast` can capture the UNet structure into CUDA Graph format, which can reduce the CPU overhead when the batch size is small.
 - __Fused Multihead Attention__: `stable-fast` just uses xformers and make it compatible with __TorchScript__.

-### Differences with other acceleration libraries?
+### Differences with other acceleration libraries

 - __Fast__: `stable-fast` is specialy optimized for __HuggingFace Diffusers__.
-It acheives the best performance over all libries.
+It achieves the best performance over all libraries.
-- __Minimal__: `stable-fast` works as a plugin framework for `PyTorch`. it utilizes existing `PyTorch` functionalites and infrastructures and is compatible with other acceleration techniques, as well as popular fine-tuning techniques and deployment solutions.
+- __Minimal__: `stable-fast` works as a plugin framework for `PyTorch`. it utilizes existing `PyTorch` functionality and infrastructures and is compatible with other acceleration techniques, as well as popular fine-tuning techniques and deployment solutions.

-### Performance Comparation
+### Performance Comparison

 #### A100 SXM 80GB (SD v1.5, 512x512, fp16)